aryankargwal/Genetic-algo/README.md

 # Genetic-algo

 ## What is this?

-The program tries to guess the given string using a generic algorithm A DNA objects holds the strings.
+The program tries to guess the given string using a generic algorithm.
+Genetic Algorithms much like natural evolution in order to linearly search problems and optimize them.
+A DNA objects holds the strings.
 They are controled by a population object which manages breeding and the mating pool.

 ## How does this work?